 The allegations paint a pretty sad picture of some prominent audit professionals at KPMG, one of the world’s most prestigious accounting firms, going far, far out of their way to gain an edge on the PCAOB inspection process.
 The U.S. Attorney says they committed crimes, the SEC says they committed civil offenses, but hey, we’re not here to pass judgment, just to pick through the details of this amazing account.

 To be clear, the details listed below are from the criminal indictment and not the SEC orders.
-If there are important details in the SEC orders that we’ve miss here, let us know and we’ll highlight them.
+If there are important details in the SEC orders that we’ve missed here, let us know and we’ll highlight them.

 First, let’s set the stage.
 In 2013 and 2014 KPMG was struggling with PCAOB inspections.
 The indictment notes “approximately twice as many comments as the average number of comments received by KPMG’s competitors.”
 Naturally, it wanted to improve upon those results, so it took some action, including “recruit[ing] and hir[ing] former PCAOB personnel” retaining a “data analytics firm” to assist in predicting which audits would be selected for inspection and “implementing a financial incentive system that award bonuses to members of engagement teams that received no comments during an inspection.”